 EMDR treatment can indeed work very rapidly for the client who has only experienced what we call “a single incident trauma”.
 I’ve seen it myself in my own practice.
 Occasionally a very psychologically healthy person has something really bad happen.
 What do I mean by this?
 I mean that it’s rare that someone walks in the door to my therapy practice who has had a healthy, supportive childhood, no history of drug or alcohol abuse, no history of psychiatric drug use, and generally happy intimate relationships with loved ones.

-I’ve worked with them.
-Those people exist, and EMDR tends to help them pretty quickly.
+As an EMDR therapist, I’ve worked with the people who get fantastic results from EMDR.
+People with single incident trauma and no co-morbidities exist, and EMDR tends to help them pretty quickly.

 So what should you consider if you are not satisfied with the EMDR treatment you have received?